 made under Section 193 and subsections 194(2) and (5) of the

 Municipal Government Act

 S.N.S.
 1998, c.
 18

 N.S.
 Reg.
 101/2001

 [N.S.
 Reg.
-101/2001 consists of the statements of Provincial interest set out in Schedule B of the Municipal Government Act, which in accordance with subsections 194(2) and (5) of the Act are regulations within the meaning of the Regulations Act.]
+101/2001 consists of the statements of Provincial interest set out in Schedule B to the Act, which, in accordance with subsections 194(2) and (5) of the Municipal Government Act, are regulations within the meaning of the Regulations Act.]

 Nova Scotia’s land and water resources are fundamental to our physical, social and economic well-being.
 But they are finite resources and using them in one way can mean the exclusion of other uses forever.
 Therefore, it is important that decisions about Nova Scotia’s land and water be made carefully.
 Ill-advised land use can have serious consequences for the physical, economic and social well-being of all Nova Scotians.